AssemSalama/Bike-Sharing-Analysis/README.md

- ## 📌 This is the 1st_project of 10 projects series in The Data Analysis Workshop Book by `Packt` :
+ ## 📌This is the 1st_project of 10 projects series in The Data Analysis Workshop Book by `Packt` :

 ### 1️⃣ Project Motive :
 Analyzing data from bike sharing services,identifying usage patterns depending on time features and weather